MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-web-app.md

 ## 3: Fork the sample repository

 Visit [https://github.com/Azure-Samples/python-docs-hello-world](https://github.com/Azure-Samples/python-docs-hello-world) and fork the repository into your own GitHub account.
-You use a fork to ensure that you have permissions to deploy the repository to Azure.
+You'll use a fork to ensure that you have permissions to deploy the repository to Azure.

 ![Forking the sample repository on GitHub](../../media/azure-sdk-example-web-app/fork-github-repository.png)